What you need to know

 - Graduate students who register for other summer subjects will be charged tuition on a per unit basis up to the maximum tuition.
 This tuition may not be charged to research grants.

-- Those interpreting summer tuition policy and those processing student appointments and subsidies should download Appendix A of the Schedule of Fees for details on specific tuition basis codes, as well as some sample scenarios.
+- Those interpreting summer tuition policy and those processing student appointments and subsidies should download the Summer Tuition Subsidy for details on specific tuition basis codes, as well as some sample scenarios.

 - Students registering for summer internship subjects are not eligible and will be charged the per unit rate, up to a maximum of four units.